romene/Naturaily-netlify/_career/react-developer.md

   - >-
     Working and collaborating with other team members (engineering; graphics;
     product)
-  - Making sure the end product works well on multiple platforms
   - Predicting; and adapting to; user interactions
-  - Creating user interfaces that are easily navigated
   - Writing clean; and easily maintainable code
 requirements:
   - Good React knowledge